 The Grade Book on the Learner's menu includes instructions for required modules and elective (optional modules).
-The required modules must be done in the listed order but the elective modules can be completed in any order.
-You must complete all of the required modules, and a set number of elective modules, depending on your Learner group.
+The required modules must be done in the listed order, but the elective modules can be completed in any order.
+You must complete all the required modules and a set number of elective modules, depending on your Learner group.

 - What is the CITI "Integrity Assurance Statement'?

 This is a CITI requirement that all learners must read and complete indicating that they are taking the course for themselves.
 Learners cannot access any modules until the Integrity Assurance Statement has been completed.

 Effective January 1, 2017, all investigators and study staff engaged in the conduct, oversight or management of clinical trials are required to complete all fourteen elective modules of GCP Training, including investigators whose research does not involve drug or devices. the ID numbers of the required elective modules are as follows: 1350-1352, 1354-1364.

 For investigators and staff not engaged in conducting clinical trials, GCP is optional training that will not count toward the NYSPI IRB requirement.